|

 Update July 2019

-Neuromyelitis optica spectrum disorder (NMOSD) is an autoimmune, inflammatory disorder of the central nervous system that has a prevalence of 0.5to 10 persons (predominantly women) per 100,000 population.
-It is characterized by recurrent optic neuritis and myelitis, and are frequently associated with poor recovery.
+Neuromyelitis Optica spectrum disorder (NMOSD) is an autoimmune, inflammatory disorder of the central nervous system that has a prevalence of 0.5to 10 persons (predominantly women) per 100,000 population.
+It is characterized by recurrent optic neuritis and myelitis and is frequently associated with poor recovery.
 Immunosuppressive therapies, including rituximab, are used for relapse prevention in NMOSD without regulatory approval, but 25 to 60% of patients receiving these medications continue to have recurrent attacks (Pittock, 2019).

 Aquaporin-4 (AQP4) is a water channel protein expressed mainly by astrocytes in the central nervous